NERUZ-XOD/NERUZ-XOD/README.md

 # 👋 Hey there, I'm Neeraj

+This is my space on the internet where I build stuff, break stuff, and learn along the way.

-Welcome to my little corner of the internet where **code meets creativity** and ideas come to life.
-I'm an aspiring **developer** who loves building apps, learning new tech, and solving real-world problems with code.
+I’m into code, creativity, and making things that actually work.
+Right now, I’m focused on app development, learning new tech, and solving real-world problems with clean, functional code.

 ---